petabyt/petabyt/README.md

 Licensing: https://github.com/petabyt/license

+I am an amature astronomer.
+See https://petabyte.heb12.com/astro/

-## Languages
+## Programming
 I tend to use C the most, but I also write in JS, HTML/CSS, PHP,
 Go, and Python.

 I also work with assembler often.
 I use NASM for x86 and GNU as for ARM.

 Other than programming, I sometimes repair/refurbish computers.
-I rarely use a soldering iron, just diagnosing problems and wire stuff.

-I am an amature astronomer.
-See https://petabyte.heb12.com/astro/

 ## Why Free Software
 I create free software not because I think proprietary software is evil, but because I think